Federal and Local Incentives for Plug-in Hybrids and Electric Cars

 A tax credit of $500 is available for an electric car conversion.

 Zero-emissions vehicles sold, rented, or leased in New Jersey are exempt from state sales and use tax.
 This exemption is not applicable to partial zero emission vehicles, including hybrid electric vehicles.
 ZEVs are defined as vehicles certified as such by the California Air Resources Board.
-For a list of qualifying ZEVs, see the New Jersey Department of the Treasury Web site.
-(Reference New Jersey Statutes 54:32B-8.55)
+For more information, visit the New Jersey Department of the Treasury website.

 Electric cars qualify for access to carpool lane.